A Modern Alternative to OnSong

 Credit Where It's Due

-Credit where it’s due — OnSong is powerful.
-If you actually need MIDI, lighting, and projection, it’s hard to beat:
+OnSong is powerful.
+If you need MIDI, lighting, and projection, it’s hard to beat:

-• MIDI integration to control pedals, synths, or lighting
+- MIDI integration for pedals, synths, and lighting

 Why Musicians Are Switching

 OnSong is iOS only.
-If you or a bandmate has an Android phone, a Windows laptop, or just want to edit from a desktop browser — you’re stuck.
+If you or a bandmate has Android, Windows, or just wants to edit from a computer — you’re stuck.

 Fretlist runs in any browser.
-Phone, tablet, laptop, whatever you’ve got.
-Edit on your computer, check it on your phone at the gig.
+Edit on your laptop, pull it up on your phone at the gig.
+Install it as an app for offline access.
 One account, everywhere.

 Simple enough to use on stage